The University of Worcester recognises that there is a need to manage water resources wisely. It has developed a Water

-- Implement recommendations from water audit reports including reducing shower flow rates, installing low flush toilets and displacement devices, installing manual flush on urinals and reducing hand basin tap flow rates.
+- Continue to implement recommendations from water audit reports including reducing shower flow rates, installing low flush toilets and displacement devices, installing manual flush on urinals and reducing hand basin tap flow rates.

-- Expand free chilled water drinking fountains for students and staff, continue to add more internal drinking water fountains.
+- Investigate installing external free drinking water fountains for students and staff, continue to add more internal drinking water fountains.

 Download our full current qualitative and quantitative targets and progress against targets from Carbon Management & Targets page.

 Student water projects

 A student project reviewed the information available about cup washing for students on campus.
 A new sink for washing re-use Keep Cups was installed as a result.
 Estates staff 're-used' a sink, and splash back from other halls projects to do this in-house as another example of the Students' Union, staff and students all working together.